Moksanen25/lyyli-ai-web-2-0/docs/DEVELOPMENT.md

 ## Overview

-Lyyli.ai is a modern AI-powered communication platform built with React, TypeScript, and Supabase.
+Lyyli.ai is a modern AI-powered communication platform built with React, TypeScript, and Next.js.
 This guide provides comprehensive instructions for developers working on the project.

 ## Table of Contents